-If you’re a language lover like me, you may already know that there are many English words like t-shirt, shopping, and parking which have made their way into the French language.
+If you’re a French language lover, you may already know that there are many English words like t-shirt, shopping, and parking have made their way into the French language.

 What is a loanword (loan word?)